AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

 # Power Platform Challenge 2024 🚀

-Welcome to **My Power Platform Challenge**!
+Welcome to **The Power Platform Challenge**!
 This is an opportunity to tackle real-world app-building scenarios, sharpen your skills, and receive feedback on your solutions.
-Showcase your work, gain valuable experience, and add this project to your portfolio! 🌟
+Showcase your work, gain valuable experience, and add this project to your portfolio or just get involved to have some fun! 🌟

+This has been created off the back of a lot of people asking for suggestions for projects to build their experience and evidence skills after they complete things like the Power Up Program, PL-900 and other Power Platform Training.
+If this is appreciated and popular I will do more of these with different challenges.
+Give these a try especially if you are looking to build up some confidence or just have some fun!

+Try to build solutions using Dataverse as the Datasource rather than Sharepoint.
+If you have any issues with this let me know.

+I will be taking part in building these and sharing how I might tackle these challenges for those interested 🙂.

 ---